Indigenous cuisine of the Americas: Southeastern Native American cuisine

-Southeastern Native American culture has formed the cornerstone of Southern cuisine from its origins through the present day.
+Southeastern Native American culture has contributed to the formation of Southern cuisine from its origins through the present day.
 From Southeastern Native American culture came one of the main staples of the Southern diet: corn (maize), either ground into meal or limed with an alkaline salt to make hominy, using a Native American technique known as nixtamalization.
-Corn is used to make all kinds of dishes from the familiar cornbread and grits.
+Corn is used to make all kinds of dishes such as the familiar cornbread and grits.

 Though a less important staple, potatoes were also adopted from Native American cuisine and have been used in many ways similar to corn.
 Native Americans introduced the first non-Native American Southerners to many other vegetables still familiar on southern tables.
-Squash, pumpkin, many types of beans, tomatoes, many types of peppers, and sassafras all came to the settlers via Indigenous peoples.
+Squash, pumpkin, many types of beans, many types of peppers, and sassafras all came to the settlers via Indigenous peoples.
 The Virginia Algonquian word pawcohiccora means hickory-nut meat or a nut milk drink made from it.

 Many fruits are available in this region.
 Muscadines, blackberries, raspberries, and many other wild berries were part of Southern Native Americans' diet.

-Southeastern Native Americans traditionally supplement their diets with meats derived from the hunting of native game.
-Venison has always been an important meat staple, due to the abundance of white-tailed deer in the area.
+Southeastern Native Americans traditionally supplement their diets with meat from hunting native game.
+Venison is a vital staple meat, due to the abundance of white-tailed deer in the region.
 Rabbits, squirrels, opossums, and raccoons are also common.
+Although it may have been secondary to game hunting, fishing is also an important food source; many peoples lived near rivers and other consistent sources of fish.
+Indigenous fishing methods in the Southeast include shooting with arrows, spearing or gigging, trapping with weirs or dams, poisoning with fish toxins, bare-hand noodling, and netting.
+Fish were often roasted, while small or very bony fish were stewed for use in soup.

 Livestock, adopted from Europeans, in the form of hogs and cattle, are also kept.
 Aside from the more commonly consumed parts of the animal, it is traditional to also eat organ meats such as liver, brains, and intestines.
-This tradition remains today in hallmark dishes like chitterlings, commonly called chitlins, which are the fried large intestines of hogs; livermush, a common dish in the Carolinas made from hog liver; and pork brains and eggs.
-The fat of the animals, particularly of hogs, is traditionally rendered and used for cooking and frying.
 Many of the early settlers were taught Southeastern Native American cooking methods.